-While the media is focused on who will make the coveted European places, who will stay in the Premier League, and every single thing Manchester United does, you have probably missed the extraordinary story of this little club making the second tier.
-As much a great story, and an easy and fun day out from London, Wycombe Wanderers really are a club you should check out – especially in the coming season.
+While the media focuses on who will make the coveted European places, who will stay in the Premier League, and every single thing Manchester United does, you probably missed the extraordinary story of this little club being promoted to the Championship for the 2020-21 season.
+As much a great story, and an easy and fun day out from London, Wycombe Wanderers really are a club you should check out – even though they are now back down in League One.

 In High Wycombe, about 35 minutes west of London’s Marylebone Station.
-I’m not aware of a Low Wycombe or any other Wycombe, other than a West Wycombe.
+We are not aware of a Low Wycombe or any other Wycombe, other than a West Wycombe.
 But in England “High” often doesn’t mean “higher elevation” like in the States.
 For example, a High Street is what we would call a Main Street.
-But I digress.
+But we digress.
 High Wycombe is in the Chiltern Hills area, which is quite nice.

 Phone: (+44) 01494 441118